-Sophie Turner's Beauty Evolution Is Even Better Than Sansa Stark's
+Sophie Turner's Beauty Evolution Is So Underrated

 One can’t help but look at Sophie Turner’s red-carpet beauty style — dotted with romantic loose waves and braided updos — and think she must have grabbed at least a little inspiration from Sansa Stark.
 Then again, with hair like that, she has no reason not to.

 What really separates the actress's look from her on-screen persona's is the way she uses modern makeup to give classic styles a fresh twist.
-It’s a trick Turner has mastered almost from day one: take what looks good on you — in her case, a rosy complexion that lets her freckles shine, taupe eyeshadows, and lashes doused in mascara — and add a surprising new element, like a show-stopping matte red lip or feline flick of black liner.
+It’s a trick Turner has mastered from day one: take what looks good on you — in her case, a rosy complexion that lets her freckles shine, taupe eyeshadows, and lashes doused in mascara — and add a surprising new element, like a show-stopping matte red lip or flick of black liner.

 The result is a trademark beauty look that feels authentic to Turner, but is never repetitive.
-See how the star has elevated a natural beauty look to one that matches her growing stardom (and tops wedding Pinterest boards), ahead.
+See how the star has elevated a natural beauty look to one that matches her growing stardom, ahead.